What is chronic bronchitis?

 - Chronic bronchitis is often part of chronic obstructive pulmonary disease (COPD).
 This is a group of lung diseases that cause airflow blockage and breathing problems.

 - The most important cause of chronic bronchitis is cigarette smoking.
-Air pollution and your workplace may also play a role.
+Air pollution and your work environment may also play a role.

 - Chronic bronchitis causes a cough that’s often called smoker’s cough.
 It also causes you to cough up mucus, wheeze, and have chest discomfort.
 These may get worse over time and lead to severe breathing problems.

 - Tests that help measure how well your lungs are working are used to diagnose chronic bronchitis.
-Blood tests, breathing tests, and imaging tests may also be used to see how severe the problem is and watch it over time.
+Blood, breathing, and imaging tests may also be used to see how severe the problem is and watch it over time.

 - The goal of treatment for people with chronic bronchitis is to live more comfortably by controlling symptoms.
 A key part of treatment is to quit smoking.